lightlace/cpp-docs.de-de/docs/mfc/reference/cmfctooltipctrl-class.md

 ### <a name="parameters"></a>Parameter
  [in] *StrDesrciption*
- Description-Text.
+ Beschreibungstext.

 ### <a name="remarks"></a>Hinweise
- Der Description-Text wird auf die QuickInfo unter der Trennlinie angezeigt.
+ Der Beschreibungstext wird auf die QuickInfo unter der Trennzeichen angezeigt.

 ##  <a name="setfixedwidth"></a>  CMFCToolTipCtrl::SetFixedWidth